 Getting ready to go back to school?
-Read these 6 useful back to school ideas for parents for a smooth transition this school year.
+Read these 6 useful back to school tips for parents for a smooth transition this new school year.

-Worried whether your child can unbutton his pants by himself at school?
-Without parents to guide or help, kids need to figure out how to do things for themselves.
+Worried that your child won’t be able to zip his pants or open a snack bag by himself at school?
+Without you to guide or help, he might need to figure out how to do things for himself.

-If you’ve gotten used to helping your child over the summer, begin taking a step back.
+If you’ve gotten used to helping him over the summer, begin taking a step back.
 Ask yourself how he would cope at school with you not there.
-And if it feels like something he’ll struggle with, work on teaching him ways to do it himself.
+And if it feels like something he might struggle with, work on teaching him ways to do it himself.

-Mornings can also be hectic, and the more independent your child can be, the smoother they will run.
+Mornings can also be hectic, and the more independent your child can be, the smoother they can run.
 Some examples include:

 - Figuring out how to open his lunch bag and compartments